nwesem/facenet_cpp_tensorflow/README.md

 ```

 ## Documentation
+Open Doxygen documentation (located in docs/html/index.html) with your
-Check [Doxygen documentation](./docs/html/index.html) for more info about the project.
+local browser for more info about the project.

 ## Stats
 Running with **~18fps** on Intel i7 7700HQ processor and NVIDIA GeForce